Dmitry Peskov: Russian invasion of Ukraine

-On 13 September 2022, Peskov said there are no plans to announce a full or partial mobilization in Russia.
+On 13 September 2022, Peskov said there were no plans to announce a full or partial mobilization in Russia.
 On 21 September 2022, Putin announced a partial military mobilization.
 Peskov declined to deny reports that some anti-war protesters had been given draft papers.
 He noted that the delivery of subpoenas to detainees does not contradict the law.
-Nikolay Peskov, the son of Dmitry Peskov, told pranksters, who pretended to be recruitment officers, that he had no intention of going to war because he is "Mr. Peskov, and would solve the issue "on a different level."
+Nikolay Peskov, the son of Dmitry Peskov, told pranksters, who pretended to be recruitment officers, that he had no intention of going to war because he is "Mr. Peskov", and would solve the issue "on a different level".

 On 30 September 2022, Russia claimed to have annexed four regions of Ukraine after contested referendums supposedly indicating that a vast majority of the population there wanted the regions to become Russian territory.
 On 3 October 2022, Peskov said that the borders of two of the regions, namely Kherson and Zaporizhzhia, had not been determined yet, but Russia would "consult with the people who live in those regions".

 On 26 October 2022, Peskov said, without providing evidence, that Ukraine was planning a terrorist sabotage act using a "dirty bomb"—or an explosive that contains radioactive waste material.
+In November 2022, he denied that the Russian military was attacking civilian infrastructure in Ukraine.
+According to Peskov, the Russian army only attacks targets that are directly or indirectly connected to military potential.

 In early December 2022, Peskov denied that the Russian government was planning a new wave of mobilization.
-In late December 2022, he said that any peace plan to end the Russo-Ukrainian War can only proceed from Ukraine's recognition of Russia's sovereignty over the regions it illegally annexed from Ukraine in September 2022.
+In late December 2022, he said that any peace plan to end the Russo-Ukrainian War could only proceed from Ukraine's recognition of Russia's sovereignty over the regions it illegally annexed from Ukraine in September 2022.
+Peskov said that due to the resistance of the Ukrainian army and Western military support to Ukraine, "the suffering of the Ukrainian people will continue longer than it could have".

-In January 2023, Peskov said that "there is currently no prospect for diplomatic means of settling the situation around Ukraine."
-In February 2023, he communicated the decision of Russia to reject the Chinese peace proposal, saying that "for now, we don't see any of the conditions that are needed to bring this whole story towards peace."
+In January 2023, Peskov said that "there is currently no prospect for diplomatic means of settling the situation around Ukraine".
+In March 2023, after the Chinese peace proposal was submitted, he said "we paid a lot of attention to our Chinese friends' plan", but new "territorial realities could not be ignored" as these realities became "an internal factor" (for Russia).
+Peskov then rejected the Chinese peace proposal, saying that "for now, we don't see any of the conditions that are needed to bring this whole story towards peace".
+That same month, the Russian Ministry of Defence confirmed their responsibility for the Dnipro residential building airstrike, which killed over 40 civilians.
+However, Peskov stated that Russian forces never attack residential buildings and that the residential building had probably collapsed because of a Ukrainian air defense counterattack.